Show All Answers

 We call bans in Pierce and Snohomish counties more often due to lower thresholds for fine particle pollution (per state law).
 They also tend to have more burn bans than King or Kitsap because they reach higher pollution levels more frequently.
 This is in part because they have more wood burning communities in highly-populated, compact areas.
 It also tends to be a bit windier in Seattle and parts of King County, which helps blow away the pollution and keep it from reaching unhealthy levels.

 We have identified the Pierce Peninsula and South Pierce zones of Pierce County as areas that may have levels of pollution different than the rest of the county.
 The Greater Pierce County zone experiences bans more often than the rest of our region.
-Check the Pierce Burn Ban Area Map to find out which area you are in.

 To sign up for text alerts for these areas, text: